camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 In case a patch update of a public API version x.y.z is required, the patched public API version x.y.z+1 shall be created as a maintenance release on a separate branch referred to as a maintenance branch.

 NOTE: a patch is the only case for which a separate branch is created and maintained within the API repository (as pull requests should be prepared within forks of the API repository, c.f.
 [Governance/CONTRIBUTING.md](https://github.com/camaraproject/Governance/blob/main/CONTRIBUTING.md))

+**Example of the API release process**

+To release a MINOR update of a publicly released API version 1.0.0, resulting in a the public release of API version 1.1.0:

+* Develop the 1.1.0 update on the main branch.
+The first PR updates the version to wip, and the URL to contain vwip.
+* Once sufficiently stable, create an alpha release PR that sets the API version to 1.1.0-alpha.1 and will create release rx.1.
+* Several alpha API versions may be released, each setting the API version back to "wip" in the first API update PR (rx.2 - rx.m)
+* Then (at least) one (or more) release-candidate API versions may be created and released (rx.m+1 - rx.n)
+* The last release-candidate API version will be proposed for public release.
+* For meta-release approval, create the public release PR for the next public API version 1.1.0.
+* After meta-release approval, create the release for the new public API version 1.1.0, with its release tag rx.n+1 and release package ("latest")).